holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Or list the last logged in users from /var/log/wtmp unless modified by an attacker.
     last -ad

-If you are sending your logs off-site in real-time, it will not matter to much if the attacker tries to cover their tracks by modifying these types of files.
-If you are checking the integrity of your system files frequently with one of the Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids)) we discuss a little further on in this chapter, then you will know you are under attack and will be able to take measures quickly, providing you have someone engaged watching out for these attacks, as discussed in the People chapter of Fascicle 0.
-If your HIDS is on the same machine that is under attack, then it is quite likely that any decent attacker is going to find it before they start modifying files and some-how render it ineffective.
-That is where [Stealth](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth) shines, as it is so much harder to find where it is operating from, if the attacker even knows it is.
+If you are sending your logs off-site in real-time, it will not matter too much if the attacker tries to cover their tracks by modifying these types of files.
+If you are checking the integrity of your system files frequently with one of the Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids)) we discuss a little further on in this chapter, then you will know you are under attack, and will be able to take measures quickly, provided that you have someone engaged watching out for these attacks, as discussed in the People chapter of Fascicle 0.
+If your HIDS is on the same machine that is under attack, then it is quite likely that any decent attacker is going to find it before they start modifying files and somehow render it ineffective.
+That is where [Stealth](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth) shines, as it is so much harder to find where it is operating from, assuming the attacker even knows it is.

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication}
 **Key-pair Authentication**

-The details around how the client authenticates to the server are above in part 2 of the [SSH Connection Procedure](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-ssh-connection-procedure) section.
+The details around how the client authenticates to the server are above in Part 2 of the [SSH Connection Procedure](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-ssh-connection-procedure) section.
 This section shows you how to set-up key-pair authentication, as opposed to password authentication.

-Make sure you use a long pass-phrase (this is your second factor of authentication) for your key-pair, that you store in a password vault with all your other passwords.
+Make sure you use a long passphrase (this is your second factor of authentication) for your key-pair, that you store in a password vault with all your other passwords.
 You are using a decent password vault right?
-If your pass-phrase and private key is compromised, your hardening effort will be softened or compromised.
+If your passphrase and private key is compromised, your hardening effort will be softened or compromised.

 My feeling after a lot of reading is that currently RSA with large keys (The default RSA size is 2048 bits) is a good option for key-pair authentication.
-Personally I like to go for 4096 these days.
+Personally, I like to go for 4096 these days.

 Create your key-pair if you have not already and set-up key-pair authentication.
 Key-pair auth is more secure and allows you to log in without a password.
-Your pass-phrase should be stored in your keyring.
+Your passphrase should be stored in your keyring.
 You will just need to provide your local password once (each time you log into your local machine) when the keyring prompts for it.

 On your client machine that you want to create the key-pair and store them: